 Classes and tutoring are offered in cities throughout the country, as well as online.
 In addition, online classes can be watched On-Demand, so if your student can’t make a class, or wants to watch at a different time, he or she can.

 Check out our website Prep Expert for more details.
+And if your student has already been admitted into their desired school, check out this great article Admission Deadlines Are Out: Now What?
 We wish the best of luck to you and your student throughout the college admissions process!